guomics-lab/DDA-BERT/software/README.md

 ## Installation

-DDA-BERT is designed to run on Linux systems and can be deployed using multiple installation options to accommodate different usage scenarios.
+Multiple installation options are provided to accommodate different usage scenarios.

 Users may choose one of the following installation or usage modes: